dmfay/massive-js/README.md

 });
 ```

 `update` has two variants.
 Passed an object with a value for the table's primary key field, it updates all included fields of the object based on the primary key; or, passed a criteria object and a changes map, it applies all changes to all rows matching the criteria.
+Only the latter variant can be used with foreign tables.

 ```javascript
 db.tests.update({